morhendos/casino-liga/docs/ROLE-BASED-ACCESS-PLAN.md

     // If an item is marked as adminOnly, check if the user is an admin if (item.adminOnly) {
       return isAdmin(session);
     }
+    // If an item is marked as playerOnly, check if the user is a player if (item.playerOnly) {
+      return isPlayer(session);
+    }
     // Otherwise show the item to all authenticated users return true;